formal-land/coq-of-ocaml/doc/docs/introduction.md

 ## Workflow
 `coq-of-ocaml` works by compiling the OCaml files one by one.
 Thanks to Merlin, we get access to the typing environment of each file.
 Thus names referencing external definitions are properly interpreted.

 In a typical project, we may want to translate some of the `.ml` files and keep the rest as axioms (for the libraries or non-critical files).
 To generate the axioms, we can run `coq-of-ocaml` on the `.mli` files for the parts we want to abstract.
 When something is not properly handled, `coq-of-ocaml` generates an error message.
 These errors do not necessarily need to be fixed.
-However, there are good warnings to help having a more extensive and reliable Coq formalization.
+However, they are good warnings to help having a more extensive and reliable Coq formalization.

 Generally, the generated Coq code for a project does not compile as it is.
 This can be due to unsupported OCaml features, or various small errors such as name collisions.
 In this case, you can:
 * modify the OCaml input code, so that it fits what `coq-of-ocaml` handles or avoids Coq errors (follow the error messages);
-* use the [attributes](attributes) or [configuration](configuration) mechanism to customize the translation of coq-of-ocaml;
+* use the [attributes](attributes) or [configuration](configuration) mechanism to customize the translation of `coq-of-ocaml`;
 * fork `coq-of-ocaml` to modify the code translation;
 * post-process the output with a script;
 * post-process the output by hand.